Prevent Logging into Overview Screen Fedora Workstation 41/40

 A request has been created to ask option to make starting in the overview optional.
 However, the Gnome Shell maintainer said NO. But whether or not there should be an official way to opt-out of the overview on startup is still under discussion.

 For Ubuntu users, you won’t be fed up with it.
-Ubuntu 21.10 has added a patch in recent update to avoid starting in the overview.
+Ubuntu since 21.10 has added a patch in recent update to avoid starting into the overview.

 No Overview at startup: